Skip to main content

 • the feeling they have somewhere to be

-• making sure the person has some form of personal identification with them and are dressed appropriately for the weather
+Make sure they have personal identification with them and are suitably dressed for the weather.

-• making sure the person has plenty to do and is getting mental and physical stimulation during the day
+Make sure they have plenty to do and are getting mental and physical stimulation during the day.

 Sleep problems